bernhardAxonIvy/doc/source/designer-guide/user-interface/user-dialogs.rst

    The Data Class that holds the data of the User Dialog.

 Interface
-   The Interface defines the ways of interaction with other User Dialogs or business processes.
+   The Interface list the ways of interaction with other User Dialogs or business processes.

 Accessibility